MartynasJonkus/Spotiphane/README.md

 Enter a Spotify link of a song/album/playlist and generate a lithophane of the cover and Spotify code
 Downloadable as an .stl file

 # To do:
-Two tabs below the title for Spotiphane and just photo modes Validation on all inputs
+Validation on all inputs
-Make the UI look pretty and intuitive
+Inputs display the units of measurement (UI)
-Tooltips that explain the parameter when hovering over it
+Two tabs below the title (UI)
-Add instructions how to get the development build running
+Tooltips that explain the parameter when hovering over it  (UI) Add instructions how to get the development build running  (Documentation)

 # Done
-Optimize the 3D viewer so it doesn't consume 100% GPU
+Let the user choose to do the spotify lithophane or an uploaded photo Optimize the 3D viewer so it doesn't consume 100% GPU Lithophane resolution parameter